The edible city: Singapore’s urban and island foragers find food in the wild

 The results were and still are dutifully recorded in his field notes.

-“It’s a lot of trial and error,” he said, while cautioning that most edible plants taste awful raw.
-It can be dangerous, too.
+“It’s a lot of trial and error,” Mr Luo said, while cautioning that most edible plants taste awful raw.

-Years ago, he boiled wild yam to neutralise its numbing effect only to have it sear his mouth with “pins and needles”, he said.
-The “poison” was mild but he had to stop eating.
+Years ago, he boiled wild yam to neutralise its numbing effect, only to have it sear his mouth with “pins and needles”, he said.
+The “poison” was mild, but he had to stop eating.

-The risk and reward are part of the fun, said Mr Luo, whose biggest success has been fermenting the “unbearably sour” rukam masam fruit into a delicious wine, which his friends say tastes like umeshu, a Japanese liquer.
+The risk and reward are part of the fun, said Mr Luo, whose biggest success has been fermenting the “unbearably sour” rukam masam fruit into a delicious wine, which his friends say tastes like umeshu, a Japanese liqueur.

 “It’s fascinating to turn the nasty into the tasty,” he said.

 For him, the pleasure of discovery is at the heart of his quest.

 “Adventurous people are always looking for new things to touch and transform.
-That’s what foraged food represents to me - new frontiers, new possibilities in tiny Singapore,” he said.
+That’s what foraged food represents to me – new frontiers, new possibilities in tiny Singapore,” said Mr Luo.

 But the novelty of urban foraging is only half the picture in Singapore, where former islanders and their descendants practise a saltier, much older form: coastal foraging.